 Board Of Directors

-Barry graduated from the University of Southern California with a degree in public policy.
-Shortly thereafter he met his wife of 34 years, Sharon.
-They have two children, Melissa and Scotland.
+Barry graduated from the University of Southern California with a degree in public administration.
+Shortly thereafter he met his wife of 36 years, Sharon.
+They have two children, Missy and Scotland.

 Antoinette Hagopian is an advocate for Senior Concerns, a multi-service agency for seniors and their families in Thousand Oaks.
 She has a long career of public service in the Ventura County community.
 She has served on the California Library Services Board from 1989 to 1997 and the Library Restoration Committee.
 She is a past president and current member of the Thousand Oaks Library Foundation, which is working towards building a home for thousands of scripts, recordings and other memorabilia from the Golden Age of Radio–now stored in a cement basement in Hollywood, creating one of the most expansive collections in the world.
 The library’s current collection, amassed over 18 years, includes more than 23,000 radio and TV scripts and 5,000 hours of recordings.
 Featured personalities include Norman Corwin, Carlton E. Morse and Rudy Vallee, whose archives were acquired in 1987 when the foundation outbid the Smithsonian Institute.
 Antoinette is also Vice President of Atlantis Productions, which produced the first educational and public television films on the Armenian genocide in the United States, including “The Forgotten Genocide,” “Where are my People?” and “Ararat Beckons.”